 (c) Monetary Maximum Liability.
 The monetary maximum liabilities set forth herein shall be imposed in all instances, unless the Customer has declared a higher value for the Shipment and paid an excess valuation charge and then only to such declared higher value, subject to Section 19.
+In all instances, for purposes of determining liability, dimensional weight (DIM) shall not be used for calculating liability and the actual product weight shall be utilized.
 In the event that SEKO is deemed liable for loss or damage in accordance with the Terms and Conditions, such claims shall be subject to the following maximum monetary recovery(s):

-(i) Surface Shipments in the U.S. SEKO’s liability is limited to the greater of USD$50.00 per Shipment or USD$0.50 per pound, per Package whichever is greater.
+(i) Surface Shipments in the U.S. SEKO’s liability is limited to the greater of USD$50.00 per Shipment or USD$0.50 per pound (actual product weight), per Package whichever is greater.

 (ii) Surface Shipments between the U.S. and Mexico.
-SEKO’s liability is limited to a maximum of USD$50.00 per Shipment or USD$0.50 per pound, per Package, whichever is greater.
+SEKO’s liability is limited to a maximum of USD$50.00 per Shipment or USD$0.50 per pound (actual product weight), per Package, whichever is greater.
 In the event that this limit of liability is deemed unenforceable, Customer and Shipper acknowledge that Mexican law limits the liability of a motor carrier to the equivalent of fifteen (15) times the minimum daily wage then in effect in the Federal District of Mexico, per metric ton or the proportional part thereof.

 (iii) Surface Shipments between the U.S. and Canada.
-SEKO’s liability is limited to a maximum of $2.00 Canadian per pound computed on the total weight of the lost or damaged goods by the Shipper.
+SEKO’s liability is limited to a maximum of $2.00 Canadian per pound (actual product weight) computed on the total weight of the lost or damaged goods by the Shipper.